by Jeffrey R. Charles.

 * The movement did not appear to have significant national political power in 1994, but they apparently did have some local influence, and a relative of one person I encountered had (as noted above) previously run for President of Bolivia, and a friend of another later became Vice President.

-* More particularly, some among the men who had demanded that I make presentations at wealthy schools, while also trying to keep me from presenting at any school for poor or indigenous children (and some other people I met that these men knew) appeared to have a strange world view:
+* More particularly, it appeared that a strange political world view was held by some of the men who had demanded that I make presentations at wealthy schools, while also trying to keep me from presenting at any school for poor or indigenous children.
+It also appeard that a similar world view was held by others that these men knew.

 A Strange Political World View: